JudeQuintana/bugcrowd-challenge/README.md

 I didn't write any tests because I wasn't sure how to even get this the api started so all tests were done by hand.
 I can probably back fill them now that I understand what is going on for this API.

+I'm probably missing points on my refactoring but those were the ones that stuck out the most, so will definitely commit from now on, like I usually do!